Visa Information

 - For the official visa fees charged by the Dutch government, click here.

-Apart from the visa fee, a VFS service charge of 17 Euro or the equivalent in local currency of 223.00 GHS inclusive of VAT per application will be levied for applicants applying at the visa application centre.
+Apart from the visa fee, a VFS service charge (for submission with biometrics) per application will be levied for applicants applying at the Visa Application Centre.

 - All fees are non-refundable.